 Disney renamed the Disney Pacific Paradise Pier to complement the former section in Disney’s California Adventure of the same name.
 It even had its own gate into the park, right through Paradise Gardens.

 Unfortunately, the extra gate did not last long and Paradise Pier is now Pixar Pier.
 Meanwhile, Disney’s Paradise Pier Hotel maintains its laid back casual feel and pays tribute to various Southern California beach boardwalks of the 1920s.

 Disney’s Paradise Pier Hotel is the least expensive Disneyland Resort hotel and not as luxe as the other two options.
 Guests also have a longer walk to get to the rest of the Disney action.
 However, Disney’s Paradise Pier Hotel is not without its perks.

-For as inexpensive as it is by comparison to the other two Disneyland Resort hotels, it is still a pretty nice hotel.
+For as inexpensive as it is by comparison to the other two Disneyland Resort hotels, it is still a pretty nice experience.
 Donald Duck and friends greet diners for breakfast at PCH Grill, named after California’s famous Pacific Coast Highway (PCH).
 The rooftop pool is an attraction all its own with the 186-foot-hight California Streamin’ waterslide that twists and turns into a miniature pool on the rooftop deck.

-One amazing feature afforded to guests at Disney’s Paradise Pier is that the music from the fireworks can be piped in to the pool deck for a magical viewing experience!
+One amazing feature afforded to guests at Disney’s Paradise Pier is that the music from the fireworks can be piped into the pool deck for a magical viewing experience!
 You’ll see fireworks from Disneyland Park from here, too.
 Some of the 481 rooms enjoy views of Pixar Pier.